Saudi Arabian Military Forces: Royal Guard

 The Royal Guards report directly to the king and for security reasons maintain a separate communications network from the regular Army.

-Members of the Royal Guard Regiment often wear the flowing white thaub (robe) and white kaffiyah and qhutrah (traditional Arab headgear of skullcap and scarf).
+Members of the Royal Guard Regiment often wear the flowing white thaub (robe) and white taqiyah and red and white ghutrah (traditional Arab headgear of skullcap and scarf).
 Royal Guardsmen wear bright green berets when in conventional uniforms.

 Border Guard

 The General Directorate of Border Guard is a Saudi agency responsible for guarding land and sea borders of the Kingdom.
 Awwad Eid Al-Aradi Al-Balawi is the Directorate general of Saudi Arabian Border Guards.

 State Security

 Special Emergency Force during the Hajj season in 2009.

 Presidency of State Security is a Saudi Arabian security body created in 2017 by combining the counterterrorism and domestic intelligence services under one roof.
 The new body will be concerned with all matters related to state security, and will be overseen by the king.

 The new state security agency is headed by intelligence chief Abdul Aziz bin Mohammed Al-Howairini, who holds the rank of a minister.

 The following departments were annexed to the new Presidency of State Security: General Investigations, Special Security Force, Special Emergency Force, security aviation, technical affairs, National Information Center, and other departments in charge of combating terrorism, and finance and financial investigation.